-Capsaicin is the ingredient in chili peppers that make them hot.
-Added to creams and ointments, capsaicin blocks nerve endings that transmit pain.
-Researchers from the University Medical Center Freiburg, in Freiburg, Germany, found OTC creams containing capsaicin may help reduce the pain, inflammation, redness and scaling associated with psoriasis.
+Capsaicin is the ingredient in chili peppers that make them spicy.
+When added to creams and ointments, capsaicin can block nerve endings that transmit pain.
+Capsaicin may also help to reduce inflammation, redness and scaling associated with psoriasis.
 However, more research is needed to assess its long-term benefits and safety.
 Some people may feel a burning sensation where capsaicin ointment is applied.

 Tea tree oil

-Tea tree oil is from the leaves of a plant that is native to Australia.
-Tea tree oil is believed to have antiseptic qualities and can be applied to the skin.
+Tea tree oil, native to Australia, is believed to have antiseptic qualities and can be applied to the skin.
 Some people find using shampoos with tea tree oil helps relieve their scalp psoriasis.
 However, there are no scientific studies to prove the effectiveness of tea tree oil on psoriasis.
-Use tea tree oil with care as some people may be allergic to it.
+Use tea tree oil with care as some are allergic to it.

 Mahonia Aquifolium (Oregon Grape)

 Mahonia is a powerful antimicrobial herb that plays a role in immune response.
-Studies show that applying a cream containing 10% mahonia is effective in treating mild to moderate psoriasis.
+Applying a cream containing 10% mahonia is effective in treating mild to moderate psoriasis.
 Because it is in the alkaloid family, mahonia should only be used topical unless under physician supervision.

 Get the facts on what complementary health options might be best for you with this NPF fact sheet.